tarantool/doc/doc/2.2/reference/reference_sql/sql.rst

 If an argument is missing or is NULL, it becomes:

   * '0' if the format requires an integer,
-  * '0.0' if the format requires a decimal number,
+  * '0.0' if the format requires a number with a decimal point,
   * '' if the format requires a string.

 Example: ``PRINTF('%da', 5)`` is '5a'.